clemsadand/zindi-inkuba-notebook/README.md

 **Helper Functions that both Zindi team and Participants need access to**

 [eval.py](https://github.com/Lelapa-AI/zindi-inkuba-notebook/blob/main/eval.py) -> this file contains all the evaluation functions
-[model_function.py](https://github.com/Lelapa-AI/zindi-inkuba-notebook/blob/main/model_function.py) -> this file contains functions for model inference
+[model_function.py](https://github.com/Lelapa-AI/zindi-inkuba-notebook/blob/main/model_function.py) -> this file contains functions for model inference necessary for the submission format

 **Helper files that only Zindi Admin would utilise**